SAT Summer Program

-The Cogito World Education SAT Camp is a residential and academic program designed to prepare international high school students grades 10-12 for admission to top-ranked American universities.
+The Cogito World Education SAT Program is a residential and academic program designed to prepare international high school students grades 10-12 for admission to top-ranked American universities.

 Held on the Harvard Law School campus at Harvard University in Cambridge, USA, the program provides international students with an Ivy League university experience.

-Our Summer SAT Camp is a college preparatory program that combines rigorous classroom instruction with enriching extracurricular activities on America’s most famous university campus.
+Our Summer SAT Program is a college preparatory program that combines rigorous classroom instruction with enriching extracurricular activities on America’s most famous university campus.

-During our Summer SAT Camp, international students learn techniques that help them get into the best US colleges and universities.
+During our Summer SAT Program, international students learn techniques that help them get into the best US colleges and universities.
 We focus on three areas:

 - How to improve SAT scores (on average by 20%)